 Five Vitamins and Minerals for Better Sleep

 It’s common knowledge that vitamins and minerals are good for you.
-And it should come as little surprise to learn that vitamins and minerals can influence whether or not you get a good night’s sleep.
-But which ones can help you get a more restful night of sleep?
+So it should come as no surprise to learn that vitamins and minerals can influence whether or not you get a good night’s sleep.
+But which ones can help you have a more restful night?
 You may not know.
-And that’s why we set out to write this guide, to inform you about what vitamins you need to get enough of in your daily intake to get a proper night of sleep.
+And that’s why we wrote this guide, to inform you on which vitamins and minerals you need in your daily intake to get a great night of sleep.

 Before You Begin

-It is always a good idea to consult with your doctor, a pharmacist, or a dietician before you begin taking any vitamin supplements or sleep aids.
-There is always too much of a good thing, and you can overdose on supplements that contain iron and calcium, and on vitamins A, D, E, and K (which are fat-soluble and therefore can build up in your body).
+It is always a good idea to consult with your doctor, nutritionist, or dietician before you begin taking any new supplements or sleep aids.
+There is such a thing as too much, and you can overdose on minerals like iron and calcium, and on vitamins A, D, E, and K (which are fat-soluble and build up in your body).

 Vitamin C is known to help your immune system and prevent cardiovascular diseases.
 There are also quite a few studies that point to the power of vitamin C in soothing the symptoms of a few sleep disorders.

-Intravenous supplements of vitamin C were found to help patients with hemodialysis get a better night’s sleep in a study published in 2011 in the Journal of Gorgan University of Medical Sciences.
+Intravenous intake of vitamin C was found to help patients with hemodialysis get a better night’s sleep in a study published in 2011 in the Journal of Gorgan University of Medical Sciences.
 The study examined two months of treatment in a control group that received only normal saline and an experimental group that received the vitamin C supplement.

-A study in 2009 published by the Department of Physiology at the University of Delhi had 20 men with obstructive sleep apnea take vitamin C supplements (along with vitamin E supplements) by mouth for 45 days, one group with CPAP therapy for two nights before and another group that had no CPAP therapy.
+A study in 2009 published by the Department of Physiology at the University of Delhi had 20 men with obstructive sleep apnea take vitamin C supplements (along with vitamin E supplements) orally for 45 days, one group with CPAP(add in what this stands for here) therapy for two nights before and another group that had no CPAP therapy.
 The subjects slept better, spending more time in the deeper stages of sleep.

 An earlier study published in 2006 also suggests that vitamin C can help ease obstructive sleep apnea, though this one used injections of vitamin C rather than oral supplements.